1982 Corvette Fuel System

 Any pressure reading below 9 to 15 psi should be followed up by removing the fuel filter and rechecking.
 This will verify if a clogged filter is the culprit of the low reading.
 You can purchase a fuel pressure adapter (OTC #7665) that takes the place of the inline fuel filter (for test purposes only).
 If the readings are still low, check for restricted passages, or an inoperative fuel pressure regulator.

 Fuel Pressure Regulator

-There is a rectangular hole in the casting between the injector and the rear part of the regulator casting.
-If you look in that hole with a flashlight, you will see a little tab extending out with a spring holding it down.
+On the passenger side throttle-body, there is a rectangular hole in the casting between the injector and the rear part of the regulator casting.
+If you look in that hole carefully with a flashlight, you will see a little tab extending out with a spring holding it down.
 That is the moving part of the regulator.

-If this test does not help, you may need to rebuild your fuel pressure regulator.
-Use caution when taking the unit apart!
-There is a long spring inside the regulator which is under pressure.
+If this test does not help, you may need to replace your fuel pressure regulator/compensator.

 Checking the Fuel Injectors

 If the fuel pressure readings are satisfactory, the next step is to see if the injectors are opening.
 The easiest way to do this is put a stethoscope (or long screwdriver) on the injector, and have someone crank the car while you listen for a slight "click click".
 The light clicking sound is the injector opening and closing.

 If the injector continues to supply fuel even after the wires have been removed, it needs to be replaced.
 When changing injectors, be sure to install ones that have the same resistance as the originals.
 There is a small filter for the fuel injector nozzle, located under the fuel tube assembly.
 Inspect and clean this filter.
 The front and rear injectors are different from each other - check that they have not been reversed.
 Correct injector pressure is 11 psi.